 What should you expect as far as rates go?

 That depends on your credit score.
 While RoadLoans caters to borrowers with bad credit or no credit, you’ll definitely have to pay higher interest rates if you fall into either category.
 RoadLoans encourages borrowers to compare rates to find the best deal; however, they also advertise having competitive rates.

 Since they regularly work with bad credit borrowers, you may get approved at RoadLoans but not with another lender.
 So do your homework and also give yourself an auto loan budget to make sure you’re taking on a financial burden that’s too heavy.

-One of the best ways to find a great auto loan lender is by reading third-party reviews.
-You can discover what actual customers are saying about them before you choose to do business with them.
 The Better Business Bureau (BBB) currently gives RoadLoans a ‘C+,’ but the listing is under Santander Consumer USA.
-You can RoadLoans reviews at several other consumer review sites as well.
+You can read RoadLoans reviews at several other consumer review sites as well.